 London in the summer is surprisingly entertaining, despite the fact that it is an almost-always cold city.
 The bustling city of London, with its streets and the River Thames, is never empty, never boring.
 Whether you are an undergraduate or a postgraduate student residing in London, you will find the event or the festival that will melt all your studying stress away.
 This vibrant city leaves nothing to chance; everything is planned ahead.

-Students attending The Bartlett in the University College London, or architecture students in general, will surely be interested in this festival.
+Students attending The Bartlett at the University College London, or architecture students in general, will surely be interested in this festival.
 London Festival of Architecture will be held this June in various venues around London.
 This festival has a theme of strolling tours, negotiations, exhibitions, as well as various family-friendly events.
 The spotlight this year goes to the speeches of the three major global architectural: Sir David Adjave, Daniel Libeskind, and Lord Richard Rogers, in addition to the screening of discussions on the New Covent Garden Market.
 The series of events will start on the first of June 2017 and will come to an end by the 30th of the same month.
-For more details about the festival, you can use the following link: http://www.londonfestivalofarchitecture.org
+For more details about the festival, you can click here.

 Popular food writers Grace Dent and Tom Parker Bowles created the programme of London Food Month being held this June, to celebrate London’s various culinary.
 Numerous events will be occurring, from breakfasts to a late-night supper club.
-The highlight is the Nigh Market event, selectively collecting up to 50 restaurants, trucks with foodies, and bars in one place.
+The highlight is the Night Market event, selectively collecting up to 50 restaurants, trucks with foodies, and bars in one place.
 The best 50 places to eat in will be announced by Fay Maschler.
 The series of events will start on the first of June 2017 and will end on the 30th, and it will take place in various venues.
-For more details check the following link: http://londonfoodmonth.co.uk
+For more details, click here.

 Aphex Twin, Run The Jewels, Arab Strap, Death Grips, Flamingods, Nicolas Jaar, and numerous other bands will be lined-up in the Field Day Music Festival taking place in Victoria Park on the 3rd of June this year.
 The closest tube station is the Mile End, and the prices range from £54.50 to £74.50.